smauer/talks/Intro-to-Git/README.md

 If you have cloned a repository from somewhere else, you will almost certainly have a remote named `origin`.
 This is the default name given to a server that Git has cloned a repository from.

-To also view the URLs that Git will use to read and write to and from a remote, use the `-v` option.
+To also view the URLs that Git will use to read and write to and from a remote repository, use the `-v` option.

 ```bash
 $ git remote -v